Adam James Michael Best-Shaw1

 Sir Ernest Makins was born on 14 October 1869.2 He was the son of Henry Francis Makins and Keziah Elizabeth Hunt.2 He married Maria Florence Mellor, daughter of Sir James Robert Mellor, on 31 January 1903.2 He died on 18 May 1959 at age 89.2

-Sir Ernest Makins was educated at Winchester College, Winchester, Hampshire, England.2 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.2 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1902.2 He fought in the First World War, where he was mentioned in despatches.2 He was Temporary Brigadier-General of the Cavalry Brigade in 1914.2 He was invested as a Companion, Order of the Bath (C.B.) in 1917.2 He was decorated with the award of Order of St. Maurice and St. Lazarus of Italy.2 He gained the rank of Honorary Brigadier-General in 1919.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Knutsford between 1922 and 1945.2 He was Colonel of the 1st Royal Dragoons between 1931 and 1946.2 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1938.2 He was Colonel of the Palace of Westminster Home Guard between 1940 and 1941 which he raised.2
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.2 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.2 He was awarded the Distinguished Service Order (D.S.O.) in 1902.2 He fought in the First World War, where he was mentioned in despatches.2 He was Temporary Brigadier-General of the Cavalry Brigade in 1914.2 He was appointed Companion, Order of the Bath (C.B.) in 1917.2 He was awarded the Order of St. Maurice and St. Lazarus of Italy.2 He gained the rank of Honorary Brigadier-General in 1919.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for Knutsford between 1922 and 1945.2 He was Colonel of the 1st Royal Dragoons between 1931 and 1946.2 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1938.2 He was Colonel of the Palace of Westminster Home Guard between 1940 and 1941 which he raised.2

 Children of Sir Ernest Makins and Maria Florence Mellor